 Some people like to richen the mash up by adding a tablespoon or two of mayo.

-The fancy restaurant-style mashed potatoes will involve the use of a food mill or potato ricer and about a pound of butter.
-If you can’t resist the urge, you’ll find a recipe here.
 If you’re going to go to all that trouble, you should take a moment to learn the French term for mashed potatoes.
 It’s purée de pommes de terre.
 You can practice saying it while the water is boiling.